Financial Services Branding

 Here are a few of the financial services companies we have branded, along with a short rationale as to their name.

 BrightPath Mortgage – Here is another example of a positive connotation, or perennial, brand name.
-The word “bright” communicates a number of messages, including insight, clarity and brilliance.
-The word “path” provides a metaphor for leadership, guidance and direction.
-The two concepts are mutually reinforcing, creating a unique and compelling brand identity that sounds positive, upbeat and aspirational in nature.
-The name positioned the company to speak to unique set of tools and services, using the tag line “Brilliant Mortgage Solutions.”
+The word “bright” communicates a number of messages, including insight, clarity, and brilliance.
+The word “path” provides a metaphor for leadership, guidance, and direction.
+The two concepts are mutually reinforcing, creating a unique and compelling brand identity that sounds positive, upbeat, and aspirational in nature.
+The name positioned the company to speak to a unique set of tools and services, using the tagline “Brilliant Mortgage Solutions.”

 If you are in need of a brilliant brand name for your financial services company, just fill out our Getting Started form for a no-obligation assessment of your project.
 Or call us at 828-877-2699 to discuss your needs.
 Either way, we’ll provide recommendations and solutions for branding that adds value to your bottom line

 Naming a Financial Service Company – Three Branding Strategies for Creating a Solid Corporate Identity

 Naming a Corporation – Four Strategies for Company Naming Success